Here’s The MileLion’s review of the AMEX KrisFlyer Credit Card, the entry-level Pokémon on the Singapore Airlines-AMEX hierarchy.

 |Principal Card||Supp.
 Card|

-The AMEX KrisFlyer Credit Card has an annual fee of S$176.55 for the principal cardholder, which is waived for the first year.
-The first two supplementary cards enjoy a first year fee waiver; the third card onwards has a S$53.50 fee.
+The AMEX KrisFlyer Credit Card has an annual fee of S$178.20 for the principal cardholder, and S$54 for supplementary cardholders.
+These are waived for the first year.

 American Express does not stipulate a minimum spend amount to qualify for a fee waiver, but based on personal experience, it’s not difficult to get for this card.